victorlaskurain/unaibot/README.md

 - A  Raspberry Pi sends commands  setting motor speeds to  the arduino using the serial port and serves  the web that implements the remote control.
 It  gets remote  commands  through  a websocket.
-It  also streams the webcams video through a second websocket.
+It  also streams the webcam's video through a second websocket.
 - The smartphone loads the remote control interface from the Raspberry pi, processes user  input and  sends commands  to the  Raspberry via websockets.
 It also renders the video stream if available.